by Alex Vikoulov

 The Spiritual Machines: What If AI Was Enlightened?

 Virtual Reality & Augmented Reality: Ecstadelic Matrix of Our Making

 Tags: temporal dynamics, misconceptions about time, time dilation, time travel, temporal mechanics, quantum mechanics, temporal paradoxes, Digital Physics, Quantum Physics, Albert Einstein, John Wheeler, Brian Greene, Michael Herzog, Frank Scharnowski, Max Tegmark, Richard Feynman, quantum Immortality, General Relativity Theory, Two-Stage Consciousness Theory, Fermi's Paradox, non-locality of time, conscious observer, universal time, computational substrate, Artificial Intelligence, AI, Strong AI, altered state of consciousness, time slice, integrated Information, 4D spacetime, parrallel universes, alternate timelines, quantum theory, synchronicity, duration, déjà-vu, feasability of time travel, time reversability

 About the Author:

-Alex Vikoulov is an evolutionary extrapolist, transhumanist, futurist, strategic philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
-Graduated in 1999 from Armstrong University, Berkeley, CA. Currently lives in Burlingame, California (San Francisco Bay Area).
+Alex Vikoulov is a futurist, evolutionary extrapolist, transhumanist singularitarian, digital philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
+Lives in Burlingame, California (San Francisco Bay Area).